rust-lang/rust/src/doc/rustc-dev-guide/src/name-resolution.md

 of an index the rest of the compilation may use to ask about the present names (through the `hir::lowering::Resolver` interface).

-The name resolution lives in the `librustc_resolve` crate, with the meat in `lib.rs` and some helpers or symbol-type specific logic in the other modules.
+The name resolution lives in the `rustc_resolve` crate, with the meat in `lib.rs` and some helpers or symbol-type specific logic in the other modules.

 [`Resolver::resolve_crate`]: https://doc.rust-lang.org/nightly/nightly-rustc/rustc_resolve/struct.Resolver.html#method.resolve_crate